 The Office of Community Outreach operates the Spoon River College Community Outreach Centers in Canton and Macomb.
 Courses, programs, and projects run continuously throughout the year.
 Classes and programs are offered in Canton, Macomb, Havana, Rushville, and online.
-Those interested in any of the outreach programs are encouraged to visit online at www.src.edu/business-and-community or contact an Outreach Center.
+Those interested in any of the outreach programs are encouraged to visit online or contact an Outreach Center.